Welcoming the Columbia Orthopedics Residency Class of 2028

 Undergraduate: Williams College

 Alex Ruberto grew up in a small community outside of Miami, as the only child of his parents who emigrated from Argentina to the United States.
 His parents placed a strong emphasis on education.
 Alex attended Williams College on full scholarship, where he was a member of the Men's Crew team, and was a member of the first-ever freshman eight in William’s history to win Gold at the Eastern College Athletic Conference (ECAC) national invitation.
 Alex was selected for Williams' top varsity boat for all three years following freshman year.
 He obtained his BA in Chemistry and won NESCAC All-Academic Honors.
 After graduating from Williams, Alex worked as a full time Research Associate at the Broad Institute of MIT and Harvard for two years before attending Columbia Vagelos P&S. He was awarded the summer NIH research fellowship and completed research with Drs.
 Geller and Jobin.
 He secured a Columbia University Anti-Racism seed grant to perform research under Dr. Jobin to analyze and understand the effects of COVID-19 on health disparities in telemedicine use.
 Alex co-led the Orthopedic interest group and serves as secretary and board member on Columbia’s Black and Latino Student Organization.
-In total, Natalia has amassed 3 peer reviewed publications, 5 poster presentations, and 2 oral presentations.
+In total, Alex has amassed 3 peer reviewed publications, 5 poster presentations, and 2 oral presentations.
 Alex’s hobbies are running, Argentinian cuisine, and classic films.

 Tiffany Smith, MD